-- 7.2.2 By derogation to Article 14.5 of Annex A2, the first paragraph shall read "The methods used to determine unit costs, lump sums and flat rates are those described in Annex B to the Twinning Manual. - 7.2.3 By derogation to Article 14.7, the contingency reserve mentioned therein shall not exceed 2.5% of the direct eligible costs. - 7.2.4 By derogation to Article 14.11 h) of Annex A2, compensation for salary costs of the personnel of national administrations are eligible to the extent that they relate to the cost of activities, which the relevant public authority would not carry out if the Action were not undertaken. - 7.2.5 By derogation of Article 15.1 of Annex A2 the pre-financing will be calculated based on the formula: total budget (excluding contingency reserve and private sector services if contracted by the Contracting Authority) divided by the number of months of implementation and then multiplied by twelve. - 7.2.6 The last sentence of Article 15.2 of Annex A2 (extension of the deadline for submission of the final report) shall not apply. - 7.2.7 By derogation to Article 15.4 of Annex A2, the initial pre-financing payment shall be made within 30 days of the date of notification by the Contracting Authority of the conclusion of the signature procedure by all parties. - 7.2.8 By derogation to Article 15.7 of Annex A2, the expenditure verification report is only required for the final payment and the auditor is designated in accordance with legal obligations applicable to the Member States - 7.2.9 By derogation to Article 15.7 of Annex A2, a detailed breakdown of expenditure shall be submitted in support of each request for further pre-financing payment.
-This detailed breakdown of expenditure shall consist in the financial section of the reports produced in compliance with Articles 2 and 15 of Annex A2, provided that this financial section complies with the requirements for a detailed breakdown of expenditure that are defined in paragraphs 4, 5 and 6 of Article 15.7.
+- 7.2.2 By derogation to Article 14.5 of Annex A2, the first paragraph shall read "The methods used to determine unit costs, lump sums and flat rates are those described in Annex B to the Twinning Manual. - 7.2.3 By derogation to Article 14.7, the contingency reserve mentioned therein shall not exceed 2.5% of the direct eligible costs. - 7.2.4 By derogation to Article 14.11 h) of Annex A2, compensation for salary costs of the personnel of national administrations are eligible to the extent that they relate to the cost of activities, which the relevant public authority would not carry out if the Action were not undertaken. - 7.2.5 The last sentence of Article 15.2 of Annex A2 (extension of the deadline for submission of the final report) shall not apply. - 7.2.6 By derogation to Article 15.4 of Annex A2, the initial pre-financing payment shall be made within 30 days of the date of notification by the Contracting Authority of the conclusion of the signature procedure by all parties.

-7.3 For direct management insert the following
+- 7.2.7 By derogation to Article 15.7 of Annex A2, the expenditure verification is only required for the final payment and the auditor is designated in accordance with legal obligations applicable to the Member States - 7.2.8 By derogation to Article 15.7 of Annex A2, a detailed breakdown of expenditure shall be submitted in support of each request for further pre-financing payment.
+This detailed breakdown of expenditure shall consist in the financial section of the reports produced in compliance with Articles 2 and 15 of Annex A2, provided that this financial section complies with the requirements for a detailed breakdown of expenditure that are defined in paragraphs 4, 5 and 6 of Article 15.7. - 7.2.9 By derogation to Article 2 of Annex A2, the obligation to provide financial and narrative reports are further defined in the Annex A7, section 5. - 7.3 For direct management insert the following